Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 --enable-master-authorized-networks

-02 The command output should return the URL of the reconfigured GKE cluster:
+02 The command output should return the full URL of the modified GKE cluster:

-03 Repeat step no. 1 and 2 to configure master authorized networks for other GKE clusters provisioned for the selected GCP project.
+03 Repeat steps no. 1 and 2 for each GKE cluster that you want to configure, available within the selected GCP project.

 04 Repeat steps no. 1 – 3 for each GCP project deployed in your Google Cloud account.